Family Travel to the French Riviera

 • Parc Zoologique de La BarbenIf your little ones are in need of a break from history and museums, you might consider a visit to this zoo.
 It is located between the sites of Salon-de-Provence and Aix-en-Provence.
 It boasts a wide variety of mammals, including some impressive African big cats.
 In all, there are more than 130 different species from every continent represented.

 1. Hautes-Alpes This is the northernmost department of the region.
 It’s also much less traveled.
 You’ll find a more serene setting here rather than the hustle and bustle of city life.
-Hautes-Alpes is bordered to the west and north by the Auvergne-Rhône-Alpes region, to the east by Italy, and to the south by the Alpes-de-Haute-Provence department.
+Hautes-Alpes is bordered to the west and north by the Auvergne-Rhône-Alpes Region, to the east by Italy, and to the south by the Alpes-de-Haute-Provence department.
 It is part of the French Alps, and among the highest regions in Europe.
 With few towns and no large cities, this is the place to escape the Riviera's excesses.

 The capital city of the Hautes-Alpes department is Gap.
 While it is the largest urban area in the department, it only has about 45,000 permanent residents.
 You won’t find so many monuments and museums here but you will find beautiful, unspoiled nature that draws outdoor enthusiasts for the scenery, fresh air, and adventure.
 With 300 days of sunshine per year, the region is beautiful even during the winter ski season.